Alla Nazimova: Garden of Alla

 Nazimova's private lifestyle gave rise to widespread rumors of outlandish and allegedly debauched parties at her mansion on Sunset Boulevard in Hollywood, California, known as The Garden of Alla, which she leased in 1918 and bought outright the next year.
 Facing near-bankruptcy in 1926, she converted the 2.5-acre estate into a hotel by building 25 villas on the property.
 The Garden of Alla Hotel opened in January 1927.
 But Nazimova was ill-equipped to run a hotel and eventually sold it and returned to Broadway and theatrical tours.
 By 1930, the hotel had been purchased by Central Holding Corporation, which changed the name to the Garden of Allah Hotel.
-When Nazimova moved back to Hollywood in 1938, she rented Villa 24 at the hotel and lived there until she died.
+When Nazimova moved back to Hollywood in 1938, she rented Villa 24 at the hotel and lived there until her death.

 Death and memorials

-On July 13, 1945, Nazimova died of a coronary thrombosis, age 66, in the Good Samaritan Hospital in Los Angeles.
+On July 13, 1945, Nazimova died of a coronary thrombosis, at age 66, in the Good Samaritan Hospital in Los Angeles.
 Her ashes were interred in Forest Lawn Memorial Park Cemetery in Glendale, California.
 Her contributions to the film industry have been recognized with a star on the Hollywood Walk of Fame.

 Legacy

 Nazimova has been depicted a number of times in film and onstage.
 The first two were biographical films about Rudolph Valentino: The Legend of Valentino (1975), in which she was portrayed by Alicia Bond; and Valentino (1977), in which she was portrayed by Leslie Caron.
-She was featured in two 2013 silent films about Hollywood's silent movie era: Return to Babylon, in which she was played by Laura Harring, and Silent Life, based on the life of Rudolph Valentino, where she was played by Sherilyn Fenn.The character of Nazimova also appears in Dominick Argento's opera Dream of Valentino, in which she also played the violin.
+She was featured in two 2013 silent films about Hollywood's silent movie era: Return to Babylon, in which she was played by Laura Harring, and Silent Life, based on the life of Rudolph Valentino, where she was played by Sherilyn Fenn.

+The character of Nazimova also appears in Dominick Argento's opera Dream of Valentino, in which she also played the violin.
 Nazimova was also featured in make-up artist Kevyn Aucoin's 2004 book Face Forward, in which he made up Isabella Rossellini to resemble her, particularly as posed in a certain photograph.

 Actress Romy Nordlinger first portrayed Alla Nazimova in The Society for the Preservation of Theatrical History production of Stage Struck: From Kemble to Kate staged at the Snapple Theater Center in New York City in December 2013.
 In Fall 2016, PLACES, a multimedia solo show about Alla Nazimova, supported by the League of Professional Theatre Women's Heritage Program, written and performed by Romy Nordlinger debuted at Playhouse Theatre for a limited run.

 The Garden of Allah cabaret was an influential LGBTQ+ cabaret venue in the mid-20th century that took its name and inspiration from Nazimova's original Garden of Alla.

 Nazimova also appears in Medusa's Web, a novel by fantasy-fiction writer Tim Powers.